HE-Arc-ODI/19p-tp2-githubflow-tp2m/README.md

 <!-- ***********************************************************-->
-## Step 15 - Programmer 2 creates a pull request
+## Step 15 - Programmer B creates a pull request

 1. Programmer 2 navigates to the repository on GitHub.com and creates a [pull request](https://help.github.com/articles/creating-a-pull-request/#creating-the-pull-request) selecting `master` as a base branch and `update-class-heading` as a head branch.
 Please add a descriptive title (e.g. `Update class name in page heading`) and leave a comment linking the pull request with the issue `#<number>`.
 Please also select Programmer 1 as an [assignee](https://help.github.com/articles/assigning-issues-and-pull-requests-to-other-github-users/).

 <!-- ***********************************************************-->
-## Step 16 - Programmer 1 merges the pull request :+1:
+## Step 16 - Programmer A merges the pull request :+1:

 1. Programmer 1 reviews and [merges the pull request](https://help.github.com/articles/merging-a-pull-request/#merging-a-pull-request-on-github) on GitHub.com.

 <img src="images/2step16GitFlow.png" width="250" height="auto" alt="repo visual after step 1">

-2. Programmer 1 opens the live website on GitHub pages to double check the new heading style.
+2. Programmer A opens the live website on GitHub pages to double check the new heading style.

   <img src="images/heading-after.png" width="500" height="auto" alt="git workflow workshop heading with css style">